ibm-cloud-docs/track-spend-with-cloudability/plan.md

 7. Select the desired environment from the list of environments and then click **Next**
 8. Select roles for the API key.
 Select **Next**, and then select **Confirm**.
 9. In the [**User Profile** page](https://frontdoor-ui.apptio.com/profile), select the **Environment Access** tab.
 10. Note the Environment Id below the environment name in the table of Environments and the corresponding API Keys.
-Save the Environment Id when [configuring the DA](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).
+Save the Environment Id when [configuring the deployable architecture](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).

-See the [Cloudability access administration documentation](https://help.apptio.com/en-us/frontdoor/admin-guide/eaa-api/overview-api-keys-faq.html#CreateandmanageAccessAdministrationAPIkeys){: external} for more details and FAQ on Access Administration API keys.
+See the [Cloudability access administration documentation](https://www.ibm.com/docs/en/cloudability-commercial/cloudability-enterprise/saas?topic=gscav-enhanced-access-administration-api-authentication-via-api-keys){: external} for more details and FAQ on Access Administration API keys.

 ## Configuring {{site.data.keyword.cloud_notm}} IAM permissions